Let's pretend a seller says, "Nope, I'm not paying the buyer agent commission."

 So when a seller says they’re not going to pay it, a lot of times they're just going to eliminate that house from consideration.
 They'll just go look at the houses where the buyer's rep is being paid.

-Now, if you choose not to pay a...
+Now, if they choose not to pay a buyer's...

 =====